Updated: Jun 13

 g.
 Celebrate small successes each day, and support your teammates!

-These are some ingredients that can help you be proactive when experiencing a performance plateau.
+We hope that you find these suggestions helpful!
+Our goal is to help you be proactive vs reactive when experiencing a performance plateau.